-Paul’s Boat Lines: Choose to see Ottawa’s scenery via the Rideau Canal or the Ottawa River.
+World Famous Paul’s Boat Line: See Ottawa’s scenery via the Ottawa River.
 You will see the natural beauty of the region that captured the imagination of the first European explorer Samuel de Champlain.
 Operating from May to October, evening cruises end in early September.

 Saunders Farm: Each October, “Haunting Season” transforms Saunders Farm into Canada’s most eerie-sistible farm attraction.
 Spook-tacular haunted hayrides, parades, puppets, live shows, 11 mazes and strolling characters combine to create awesome thrills for all.
 Evening activities include Haunted Hayrides, the Barn of Terror, a Ghost Town Stage Show, Ghost Stories by the Bonfire, the Climbing Wall of Doom, Ghoulish glow-in-the-dark mini putt and the Gathering of the Ghouls.
 Evening activities are not recommended for children under age 10.